Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Minor `tabs` update for `:first-of-type` and `:last-of-type` selectors.
 This update should fix square top-right corners for single collapses.
 - Deployed live demo.
 - New module restructure: all modules will be moved to core, some merges might have to be applied (check issue #14).
 Restructure was applied as follows:
 	- Added the functionality of the new `alert` module to `contextual`.
 Includes mixin `make-alert-alt-color` for different `alert` color variants.
 	- Restructured folders. `mini-shell` removed, `mini-core` renamed to `mini`. `mini` is the core folder now.
 	- Created branch `v1-neutrino` both locally and on Github to support legacy versions in the future. `master` is now the branch for **Fermion** only.
 	- Aggressive deletion of older files.
 The following folder are now gone: `scss/mini`, `scss/mini-extra`, `flavors` except for the contents of the `v2` folder and the folder itself.
 	- Renamed `_mini.scss` to `_core.scss`, moved to the `scss/v2/mini` directory.
 	- Deleted `accordion` module file as it was obsolete.
 	- Renamed `scss` directory to `src`.
 Renamed `flavors` directory to `dist`.
 	- Moved flavors from their directory to the `src` directory.
 CSS files produced from flavor files will go to the `dist` folder, along with the minified versions.
 	- *TODO* Update the `package.json` and `bower.json` files according to the new framework version.
 	- Updated live demo page reference to use the new structure.

+## 20161110

+- Continued module restructure and cleanup as follows:
+	- Code cleanup in `core`, indentation change to tabs for consistency, indentation fixes etc.